-- 1. Institution will assess immediate safety needs of complainant - 2.
-Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department - 3.
-Institution will provide written instructions on how to apply for Protective Order - 4.
-Institution will provide written information to complainant on how to preserve evidence - 5.
-Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate - 6.
-Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate
+Demestic A location will accord immediate Demostic Vielence Concerne Domestic 1.
+Institution will assess immediate Domestic Violence Cases are Violence safety needs of complainant referred to the Chief Conduct 2.
+Institution will assist complainant Officer and adjudicated using with contacting local police if the preponderance of the complainant requests AND evidence standard.
+If the act complainant provided with contact of domestic violence is information for local police • sexually based, it may fall department under the institution's Sexual 3.
+Institution will provide written Misconduct Procedure and if instructions on how to apply for so, would be referred to the Protective Order Title IX Coordinator and 4.
+Institution will provide written adjudicated under the information to complainant on how institution's Sexual Misconduct to preserve evidence and Civil Rights Grievance and 5.
+Institution will assess need to Investigation Procedures using U implement interim or long-term the preponderance of the protective measures to protect the evidence standard. complainant, if appropriate 6.
+Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate appropriato